Drama and Theatre Studies Curriculum – Intent, Implementation and Impact

 Intent

 We aim to give our pupils a rich and broad experience of Drama and Theatre which incorporates a consideration of our cultural capital through our playwrights and practitioners.
 We enable our pupils and students to develop their skills of collaborative creation, performance and informed evaluation.
+As part of a Christian community, we ensure that our lessons reflect the values and teachings of our Church and enable our students to grow into compassionate and kind adults.

 Our curriculum explores the history of theatre, from Greek theatre through to the most modern practitioners such as Frantic Assembly and the Kneehigh Theatre Company.
 We explore a range of genres practically and theoretically.

-At GCSE, our skills journey is consolidated and shaped to the requirements of the specification, where we apply the skills of devising (making) in groups, responding to increasingly complex texts and stimuli and performance to an audience and examiner.
-Evaluative skills developed at KS3 are formalised into the written form where students are taught a What?
+At GCSE, our skills’ journey is consolidated and shaped to the requirements of the specification, where we apply the skills of devising (making) in groups, responding to increasingly complex texts and stimuli and performance to an audience and examiner.
+Evaluative skills developed at KS3 are formalised into the written form where students are taught a ‘What?
 How?
-Why? format to structure their responses in readiness for their written exam.
+Why?’ format to structure their responses in readiness for their written exam.

-At A Level, the journey of skills is deepened and becomes increasingly more theoretical with a complex and reflective study of practitioners such as Artaud, Brecht and Berkoff, along with their textual correlations.
+At A Level, the journey of skills is deepened and becomes increasingly more theoretical with a complex and reflective study of practitioners such as Artaud, Brecht and Stanislavski, along with their textual correlations.
 The development of theatre through time is a key area for study, studying how humanity has articulated and dramatized shared experience from the oral tradition and how this can be re-shaped for a modern audience.

 Implementation